mohammed-abdulaziz/Food-Recipe/README.md

-This will be my first personal project that I will build.
+This will be my first personal project.
 I will hope to learn HTML, CSS and JavaScript from this project.